 Sidestep from the danger zones

-When planning your vacation or travel itinerary, considering browsing over the websites of Centers for Disease Control and Prevention and World Health Organization for critical information regarding mosquito hotspots.
+When planning your vacation or travel itinerary, consider browsing the websites of Centers for Disease Control and Prevention and World Health Organization for critical information regarding mosquito hotspots.
 In summer, go over these websites to know what’s hot and what’s not since mosquitos are alarmingly active during this time of the year.

 Go light instead of dark (Clothing)

 If you are fond of wearing clothes with shades of black, brown, midnight blue, and dim grey, perhaps it’s already time to step into the light.
 Most mosquitos are active at dusk and wearing dark clothes will make you an easy target.
 Light colours on the other hand, make you less visible and less vulnerable to mosquito bites.

 If it is unavoidable to travel to countries that have been classified as mosquito hotspots, one of the best ways to protect one’s self from these deadly bloodsuckers is to cover up with protective clothing such as pants, socks, and sweatshirts.
 These clothes help minimize exposed skin thus, lessening your chances of getting bitten by a disease-carrying mosquito.